KarelKubat/smartlog/README.md

 - `any.New("udp://HOSTNAME:PORT"`) returns a client that sends messages to a UDP listener,
 - `any.New("tcp://HOSTNAME:PORT"`) is simlar, but used TCP for transport.

+The loadtesting client that discards messages can be constructed using `any.New("none://WHATEVER")`.

 ## Server Code

 Chances are that you won't need to include code for the smartlog server in your programs.
 The binary `smartlog-server` is usually sufficient.
 However, in short: